THE “FREE” NUTRITIONAL BALANCING PROGRAM

 (Modifications for children, mothers-to-be, pregnancy and lactation are described after the basic program outlined below).

 NOTE: The diet is the most important part of the program.
-If you do not follow the diet, the rest of the program will not work nearly as well, and you can cause harm because you will not be able to detoxify as well.
+If you do not follow the diet, the rest of the program will not work nearly as well, and you may run into problems because you will not be able to detoxify as well.

 The goals of the diet are: